aryavhir/AI-studio/replit.md

 **State Management**: Local React state using hooks.
 No external state management library needed due to the focused scope of the application.

-**Styling**: Modern dark theme built with Tailwind CSS featuring professional gradients, glassmorphism effects, and colored accent themes.
-PostCSS configured for processing.
-Includes Tailwind Forms plugin for enhanced form styling.
-Dark background gradients from gray-900 to black with semi-transparent cards using backdrop blur effects.
+**Styling**: Modern purple/violet themed design built with Tailwind CSS featuring deep gradient backgrounds from purple-900 through violet-900 to indigo-900.
+Professional glassmorphism cards with purple-800/violet-900 backgrounds, sophisticated backdrop blur effects, and violet/purple accent colors throughout.
+Enhanced shadows with colored glows and smooth hover transitions create a premium AI application aesthetic.

 **Code Quality**: ESLint with TypeScript rules for code consistency and error prevention.
 Prettier for code formatting.